 Local holding company

-Capital gains derived by a resident corporate shareholder are essentially 95 percent exempt from corporate income tax irrespective of the participation quota, holding period and source (domestic or foreign).
+Capital gains derived by a resident corporate shareholder are essentially 95 percent exempt from CIT irrespective of the participation quota, holding period and source (domestic or foreign).

 As of 1 March 2013, the 95 percent exemption only applies to dividend income of the resident corporate shareholder where the investment accounts for at least 10 percent of the share capital at the beginning of the respective calendar year.
 The abolition of the exemption from capital gains for respective minority shareholdings has been discussed as well but will stay in force for the time being.